 Problem was, the architect of the US Capitol has authority over everything about the statues.
 While there were eight women honored already, our Helen would be the first child.
 And she was standing at a pump, not in a traditional formal pose.
 Both were departures from all precedent and tradition, and the Alabama delegation wrangled with the architect for almost two years before he conceded and approved the statue.

-As far as I have been able to learn, the statues were unharmed.
+As far as I have been able to learn, the statues were unharmed on January 6.
 Nevertheless, Statuary Hall and the Capitol itself were defiled by the mob’s attempt to overthrow our democratic government.